Free Online JSON to TypeScript

 How does JSON to TypeScript work?

-Can it handle optional fields?
+Can it handle null values?

-What about union types?
+What about array element types?

 Related Developer Tools